 2. Microsoft Azure

-Azure is often chosen by those who are already integrated into the Microsoft ecosystem — for example, using Office 365 or Dynamics.
-Of course, this is not the only reason.
-Azure provides AI-powered analytics and other solutions, like speech processing.
-Azure Machine Learning is a platform for creating, training and deploying models, with support for MLOps and the ability to use both low-code and fully custom approaches.
-For teams building complex pipelines or working in regulated industries, this can be especially valuable — there are mechanisms for controlled access, logging experiments and integration with DevOps processes.
+Azure is often chosen by those who are already integrated into the Microsoft ecosystem—for example, using Office 365 or Dynamics.
+Microsoft Foundry, formerly Azure AI Studio, is the current umbrella platform.
+Azure Machine Learning still covers the end-to-end ML lifecycle, and Azure OpenAI in Foundry Models is the current name for enterprise access to OpenAI models.
+For teams building complex pipelines or working in regulated industries, this can be especially valuable—there are mechanisms for controlled access, logging experiments, and integration with DevOps processes.

 3. Google Cloud Platform (GCP)

-GCP is, first and foremost, a platform that was created by Google for their own AI needs.
+GCP is, first and foremost, a platform that was created by Google for its own AI needs.
 Everything here is focused on working with data, analytics, and machine learning.
-If a team wants to quickly experiment with models or build data-first products, it’s worth taking a closer look.
-Vertex AI is the only platform for the entire ML lifecycle: from data import to model deployment.
-It supports custom models, AutoML, integration with BigQuery, and also has built-in MLOps functions.
+If a team wants to experiment with models or build data-first products quickly, it’s worth taking a closer look.
+Vertex AI remains the core ML platform, and BigQuery ML still lets analysts train models directly in SQL inside BigQuery.
+If you want the newest branding angle, add a short note that Google is evolving its AI stack toward Gemini Enterprise Agent Platform, formerly Vertex AI.
 Another advantage is BigQuery ML.
 This is an extension of the BigQuery analytical tool that allows you to create machine learning models directly from SQL.
 This way, analysts can build predictive models without switching to separate ML tools.
 GCP also offers AutoML—a series of services that allow you to train models even without programming experience.
 In general, GCP is a good fit for teams that actively work with data and want to combine AI models with a powerful data architecture.

 4. IBM Cloud

-IBM Cloud is less popular but it should definitely not be underestimated.
+IBM Cloud is less popular, but it should definitely not be underestimated.
 This platform is often chosen by companies in industries where model explainability, regulatory compliance, and data control are critical, for example, in finance, healthcare, or the government sector.
-Their key product is Watson AI.
-This is a brand that IBM has been developing for over a decade, and it provides various tools for NLP, computer vision, chatbots, forecasting, and generative AI.
+IBM’s current AI brand is watsonx.
+Watsonx.ai is the main studio for building and scaling enterprise AI, and watsonx.governance adds the explainability and compliance layer that regulated teams care about.
+It provides various tools for NLP, computer vision, chatbots, forecasting, and generative AI.
 Watson offers both ready-made models and the ability to train your own on private data.
 What sets IBM apart from the rest is its focus on Explainable AI.
 This is a set of tools that allow you to understand why a model made a certain decision.

 IBM Cloud also supports hybrid and multi-cloud scenarios through Red Hat OpenShift, allowing you to run AI solutions in both the cloud and on-premises infrastructure without sacrificing flexibility or security.
 This platform is a perfect fit for companies that value manageability, reliability, and auditability of processes.